ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 * MacOS Mojave and Catalina (Intel)
 * MacOS Sonoma (Apple Silicon M2)

-Windows users can also run it by first installing the Windows Subsystem for Linux (https://learn.microsoft.com/en-us/windows/wsl/install) and a XServer such as GWSL, which can be installed through the Microsoft Store.
-SHARPy is also available to the vast majority of operating systems that are supported by Docker
+Windows users can also run it by first installing the Windows Subsystem for Linux (https://learn.microsoft.com/en-us/windows/wsl/install).
+It may be also convenient to install a XServer such as GWSL, which are available through the Microsoft Store.
+SHARPy is also available to the vast majority of operating systems that support Docker.

 __Required Distributions__